 Be sure to practice proper disposal maintenance in case any of these damaging foods do slip in – you’ll be prepared.
 Always keep the water running for 30-60 seconds after the food has cleared the drain because the waste still has a ways to go.
 The water will help the waste go down easier, pushing it as it goes.
 Also, always use cold water.
 Using hot water can melt fat which can then re-solidify as a blockage further down the drain.
 Finally, throw some ice cubes down it every once in a while.
 The cubes will not sharpen the blades (as commonly believed) but it does knock off any debris build-up that keeps the disposal from grinding food properly.

-At Patterson Plumbing & Heating, we’re available for all of your plumbing and heating needs.
+At Patterson Plumbing & Heating, we’re available for all of your garbage disposal repair and installation needs.
 Give one of our expert technicians a call today: (719) 496-4939.
 Don’t forget to LIKE us on Facebook and follow us on Twitter for more updates and industry news.